 First conceived as opportunities for group discussion and research, the related events series also dilutes the time-limited ‘publicness’ of Bradley’s commission beyond the dates of her solo exhibition from 25 January to 25 March 2018.
 The first event, a closed-door workshop titled The Erotics of Infrastructure, took place on 15 August together with artists, writers and theorists Patricia L Boyd, Emily Jones, Ghislaine Leung, Jay Springett, Helena Vilalta, Sidsel Meineche Hansen and Jess Wiesner, who were each invited to present research material implicating infrastructure in the erotic, pleasurable, charged or circuitous.

-Commissioned and produced by Gasworks through the Freelands Artist Programme, in partnership with Kunstlerhaus Stuttgart.
+Commissioned and produced by Gasworks through the Freelands Artist Programme, and presented in partnership with Kunstlerhaus Stuttgart.
 With additional support from Arts Council England, Cockayne—Grants for the Arts and the London Community Foundation; and Gasworks’s Exhibition Programme Supporter 2017-18, Catherine Petitgas.

-*Quoted in Shierry Weber Nicholson, 'Subjective Aesthetic Experience and its Historical Trajectory', Exact Imagination, Late Work: On Adorno's Aesthetics, Cambridge and London: The MIT Press, 1997, p.38
+*Quoted in Shierry Weber Nicholson, Subjective Aesthetic Experience and its Historical Trajectory, Exact Imagination, Late Work: On Adorno's Aesthetics, Cambridge and London: The MIT Press, 1997, p.38